johnshoko-byte/study-assistant-andriod-app/README.md

-# FocusFlow
+# Studysync

-A modern study assistant app built with :contentReference[oaicite:0]{index=0} to help students stay organized, study smarter, and improve productivity.
+A modern study assistant app built with to help students stay organized, study smarter, and improve productivity.

 Created for a university app development contest.
+Won Runner-up
 ---

 ## Features